hemanta212/blogger-cli/docs/conversion.md

 ```
 $ blogger convert htmlfile
 ```

 ### Code support
 Every file converted to html will have mathjax and code support injected to it.
 You can pass --not-code option to avoid injecting them incase you don't need those.
 ```
 $ blogger convert filename --not-code
 ```

+For ipynb files, the converted html won't have input/output prompts like In[1] Out[2] etc. You can enable this by editing js.html snippet.
+Look [here](customizing.md)

 ## Conversion of folders
 If folder are specified all supported extensions(html, md, ipynb) will be picked and converted.
 To avoid html files just pass -ex-html/--exclude-html option.
 Similarly you can recursively search within any folder to get files!